 Diversity is also assured.
 We have covered different types of disk usage analyzers for Mac.
 Some let you clear the disk space based on while others represent the condition quite beautifully.
 At the same time, there some hybrid choices too.

 DaisyDisk is a dedicated disk usage analyzer, made for Mac.
-It is expected to help you not only find what is taking up storage space but also clear them.
-It promises to bring back storage space to your Mac.
+A visual of disk usage helps you understand how the files and folders behave in relation to the available space.
+It also promises to bring back storage space to your Mac.
 Compared to the other methods of storage upgrades and device upgrades, DaisyDisk is pretty economical as well.
-Now, we will have a deeper look at its various aspects.

 DaisyDisk has a simple, intuitive yet productive user-interface.
 As we said earlier, DaisyDisk will be showing you a perfect representation of storage space consumption.
 You will know what is taking up the space and what is not.
 Once you have scanned, you will see a window like shown below.
 It provides a diagram-based representation of storage space distribution.